tegain/vue-cli-plugin-mevn/README.md

 - Enter API prefix
 ```

-Answer the few API & database configuration questions and you're done!
+Answer the few questions and you're done!

 ## What it does